-☐ You must verify that the individual gym/fitness location or service pro Program before enrolling. ovider participates in the If a Program service provider you use, including a gym or fitness local in the Program, your Program participation and waived monthly ment service provider through the Program will be discontinued until you just by a participating service provider.
-You will be responsible for paying membership rates of the service provider should you elect to continue a service provider once that service provider ceases to participate in cancel your membership with such service provider, you can opt to a policy of the applicable service provider, including the applicable gy should review your termination rights with a service provider when you with such service provider. mbership rate with such join another service offered by the standard ue to receive services from our Program.
-If you wish to do so per the cancellation or fitness location.
+☐ You must verify that the individual gym/fitness local Program before enrolling. ation or service provider participates in the If a Program service provider you use, including a gin the Program, your Program participation and was service provider through the Program will be discosty a participating service provider.
+You will be resemblership rates of the service provider should you a service provider once that service provider cease cancel your membership with such service provider policy of the applicable service provider, including should review your termination rights with a service with such service provider. vived monthly membership rate with such intinued until you join another service offered ponsible for paying the standard ou elect to continue to receive services from es to participate in our Program.
+If you wish to er, you can opt to do so per the cancellation the applicable gym or fitness location.
 You